vvolverine/nwm-code-exam/README.md

 ### Web suite
 To start checkout scenario execute
 `npm run web-suite`
+#### Allure Reports
+*NOTE* Available only for functional tests

+After rest or web suite execution, please run `npm run allure-serve `.
+This will generate report and open it in a browser.

+For non interactive mode plain generation option present `npm run allure-generate` that will just generate report but not open it.
 ### Performance suite - Local
 To avoid overwhelming requests to real production services, dummy REST service was introduced.
 To start working with it, please build the Docker image first and then start it locally.